 The Health Disparities cluster includes members from 10 colleges and schools at Auburn University:

 College of Science and Mathematics

 College of Veterinary Medicine

 Alabama Cooperative Extension System

-For this initiative the College of Human Sciences, the Harrison School of Pharmacy, the School of Nursing, and the College of Liberal Arts served as cluster sponsors by identifying open positions within the unit that would be designated as having a primary research focus on health disparities.
+For this initiative the College of Human Sciences, the Harrison School of Pharmacy, the School of Nursing, the College of Liberal Arts, and the College of Education served as cluster sponsors by identifying open positions within the unit that would be designated as having a primary research focus on health disparities.

 Brian E. Vaughn, Ph.D.

 Health Disparities Cluster Leader